alx-rg/ACS-3320-Web-Design-and-Advanced-CSS/lessons/lesson-15.md

 <input type="color" />
 ```

 Using the inspector find the `shadow content` or `Shadow-Root`.
-You will need to make the this visible by checking `Show user agent Shadow DOM` in Chrome under settinging in the inspector.
+You will first need to make this visible by checking `Show user agent Shadow DOM` in Chrome under Settings > Preference > Elements > `Show user agent Shadow DOM` .

 ## Getting Started with Web Components